-Professor Lu lectured at Nanyang Technological University from 1991 to 1994, and had held academic and leadership positions at the University of Queensland from 1994 to 2016, rising from senior lecturer to chair professor.
-He founded the Australian Research Council Centre of Excellence for Functional Nanomaterials and served as its inaugural director for 8 years.
-He was awarded the Australian Research Council (ARC) Federation Fellowship twice, respectively, in 2003 and 2008.
+Professor Lu lectured at Nanyang Technological University from 1991 to 1994, and held academic and leadership positions at the University of Queensland from 1994 to 2016, rising from senior lecturer to chair professor.
+He founded the Australian Research Council's Centre of Excellence for Functional Nanomaterials and served as its inaugural director for eight years.
+He was awarded the Australian Research Council Federation Fellowship in 2003 and 2008.

-As a double Highly Cited Researcher in both Materials Science and Chemistry, he has published over 500 journal papers on nanomaterials (h=111 and over 50,000 citations @Scopus).
+As a double Highly Cited Researcher in both Materials Science and Chemistry he has published over 500 journal papers on nanomaterials (h=128 and over 66,800 citations @Scopus).
 He is co-inventor of more than 20 granted international patents.
 He has been honoured with numerous awards including Orica Award, RK Murphy Medal, Le Fevre Prize, ExxonMobil Award, China International Science and Technology Award, Japan Chemical Society Lecture Award, Chemeca Medal, and P.V.
 Danckwerts Lecture.
 He was also recently honoured with a Medal of the Order of Australia (Officer in the General Division) for his distinguished service to education and international research in the field of materials chemistry and nanotechnology, to engineering, and to Australia-China relations.

 Experts from Google, Vodafone and Aon to headline world-first big data and digital economy conference at Surrey Business School